Systemabel/NixDots2.0/README.md

 way to do all the same things that nixos does**, just with different syntax.
 And that's in combination with adding the capability of managing .config files in a sort of **walled-garden** manner.

-> That all said, it's a standard, and I'm a beginner user of nixos and flakes,
-> so what do I know?

-Other than that, I'm aiming to avoid c++ when there's a proper rust or go alternative that's receiving regular development.
-It's a preference.

 ### Design choices